-Queensland is Australia’s adventure state — a vast tropical and subtropical territory stretching from the Gold Coast’s surfer beaches and theme parks in the south to the Torres Strait Islands at the northern tip of Cape York, 2,000 kilometres away, with the Great Barrier Reef running the full length of the state’s coastline in between.
-The Great Barrier Reef (the world’s largest coral reef system, 348,700 square kilometres, visible from space) is Queensland’s defining natural asset and one of the seven natural wonders of the world — a marine ecosystem of extraordinary biodiversity accessible from Cairns, Port Douglas, the Whitsunday Islands, and dozens of mainland coastal towns along the Queensland coast.
-The Daintree Rainforest north of Cairns is the oldest continuously surviving tropical rainforest on Earth, pre-dating the Amazon by 130 million years, and provides the most extraordinary ecological juxtaposition in the world: ancient rainforest meeting the Great Barrier Reef at Cape Tribulation, where two World Heritage Areas physically touch.
-Brisbane, the state capital and host of the 2032 Olympic Games, is the most rapidly evolving major city in Australia.
+Queensland is Australia’s adventure state — a vast tropical and subtropical territory stretching from the Gold Coast’s surf beaches and theme parks in the south to the Torres Strait Islands at the northern tip of Cape York, 2,000 kilometres away, with the Great Barrier Reef running the full length of the state’s coastline in between.
+The Great Barrier Reef — the world’s largest coral reef system, covering 344,400 square kilometres and visible from space — is Queensland’s defining natural asset and one of the seven natural wonders of the world, a marine ecosystem of remarkable biodiversity reachable from Cairns, Port Douglas, the Whitsunday Islands, and dozens of mainland coastal towns along the Queensland coast.
+The Daintree Rainforest north of Cairns is the oldest continuously surviving tropical rainforest on Earth, predating the Amazon by more than 100 million years, and stages one of the planet’s rarest natural encounters: ancient rainforest meeting the Great Barrier Reef at Cape Tribulation, the only place on Earth where two World Heritage Areas physically touch.
+Brisbane, the state capital and host of the 2032 Olympic Games, is the fastest-changing major city in Australia.

 Great Barrier Reef: World’s Greatest Marine Wonder

-The Great Barrier Reef stretches 2,300 kilometres along Queensland’s coast and encompasses 3,000 individual reef systems, 900 islands, and 30 species of whales and dolphins, 1,625 species of fish, and 411 species of hard coral.
-The primary access points for reef experiences:
+The Great Barrier Reef runs 2,300 kilometres along Queensland’s coast and takes in some 2,900 individual reefs, 900 islands, 30 species of whales and dolphins, 1,625 species of fish, and more than 450 species of hard coral.
+These are the primary access points for reef trips:

 Cairns: The Reef Capital

-• Day reef trips: Dozens of operators depart Cairns and Port Douglas daily for the outer reef; snorkelling and diving in 10–30m visibility water; the outer reef’s Agincourt Ribbon Reefs provide the finest hard coral in the region
+- Day reef trips: Dozens of operators depart Cairns and Port Douglas daily for the outer reef; snorkelling and diving in 10–30m visibility water; the outer reef’s Agincourt Ribbon Reefs hold the finest hard coral in the region

-• Liveaboard dive trips: Multi-day dive expeditions to the Coral Sea’s offshore reefs (Osprey Reef, Ribbon Reefs, Cod Hole); the finest scuba diving in Australia
+- Liveaboard dive trips: Multi-day dive expeditions to the Coral Sea’s offshore reefs (Osprey Reef, Ribbon Reefs, Cod Hole); the best scuba diving in Australia

-• Fitzroy Island: 45 minutes from Cairns; fringing reef accessible directly from the beach; resort accommodation; sea turtle rehabilitation at the Cairns Turtle Rehabilitation Centre
+- Fitzroy Island: 45 minutes from Cairns; fringing reef right off the beach; resort accommodation; sea turtle rehabilitation at the Cairns Turtle Rehabilitation Centre

 Whitsunday Islands

-• Whitehaven Beach: 7km of pure silica sand consistently rated among the world’s finest beaches; accessible by boat or seaplane from Airlie Beach or Hamilton Island
+- Whitehaven Beach: 7km of pure silica sand consistently ranked among the planet’s best, accessible by boat or seaplane from Airlie Beach or Hamilton Island

-• Heart Reef: The iconic heart-shaped coral formation visible on scenic flights from Hamilton Island — one of Queensland’s most photographed natural features
+- Heart Reef: The heart-shaped coral formation seen on scenic flights from Hamilton Island — one of Queensland’s most photographed natural features

 Brisbane: Australia’s Fastest Growing City

-Brisbane, the state capital and host of the 2032 Summer Olympic Games, is the most transformed major Australian city of the past decade — a subtropical city of 2.5 million that has developed an arts, food, and outdoor lifestyle culture to match its natural advantages (the Brisbane River, Moreton Bay, the adjacent Gold and Sunshine Coasts) and its infrastructure investment (the South Bank Parklands, the Gallery of Modern Art, the Howard Smith Wharves).
-The Queen Street Mall anchors the CBD retail; the Fortitude Valley and New Farm precincts provide the nightlife and restaurant density; and the Brisbane Botanic Gardens at Mt Coot-tha provide 52 hectares of garden within the suburban fabric.
+Brisbane, the state capital and host of the 2032 Summer Olympic Games, is the most transformed major Australian city of the past decade — a subtropical city of 2.8 million that has built an arts, food, and outdoor lifestyle culture to match its natural advantages (the Brisbane River, Moreton Bay, the adjacent Gold and Sunshine Coasts) and its infrastructure investment (the South Bank Parklands, the Gallery of Modern Art, the Howard Smith Wharves).
+The Queen Street Mall anchors the CBD retail; the Fortitude Valley and New Farm precincts carry the nightlife and restaurant density; and the Brisbane Botanic Gardens at Mt Coot-tha hold 52 hectares of garden within the suburban fabric.
 The 2032 Olympics infrastructure program is reshaping the city’s transport and venue landscape ahead of the games.

 Cairns and Tropical North Queensland

-Cairns, the gateway city for the Great Barrier Reef and the Wet Tropics World Heritage Area, is Australia’s premier tropical destination — a city of 170,000 at the base of the rainforest ranges where the Atherton Tablelands rise immediately behind the coastal strip.
-The Kuranda Scenic Railway (one of Australia’s most spectacular train journeys, climbing through rainforest to the tablelands village of Kuranda) and the Skyrail Rainforest Cableway (7.5km gondola above the rainforest canopy) provide the quintessential Cairns hinterland experience.
-The Atherton Tablelands themselves (volcanic lakes, waterfalls, dairy farms, and wildlife) are equally accessible for self-drive touring.
+Cairns, the gateway city for the Great Barrier Reef and the Wet Tropics World Heritage Area, is Australia’s premier tropical base — a city of 170,000 at the foot of the rainforest ranges, where the Atherton Tablelands rise immediately behind the coastal strip.
+The Kuranda Scenic Railway (one of Australia’s most spectacular train journeys, climbing through rainforest to the tablelands village of Kuranda) and the Skyrail Rainforest Cableway (a 7.5km gondola above the rainforest canopy) deliver the quintessential Cairns hinterland day out.
+The Atherton Tablelands themselves — volcanic lakes, waterfalls, dairy farms, and wildlife — are equally open to self-drive touring.

 Gold Coast: Sun, Surf, and Theme Parks